pipefy/pipefy_message/README.md

 ### Development - Test

-To test changes without install this dependency on your application, on your terminal go to the project root and execute:
+To test changes without installing this dependency on your application, on your terminal go to the project root and execute:

 ```console
   export ENABLE_AWS_CLIENT_CONFIG=true